Introduction to Hadoop Tools

 Features of Pig

-- Users can have their own functions to do a special type of data processing.
+- Users can have their own functions to do a particular type of data processing.

 - It is easy to write codes in Pig comparatively also the length of the code is less.